Outcome 16 and racially minoritised women

 Key findings

-4. The impact of significant court delays on Outcome 16 to be monitored within forces and on a national basis to ascertain ‘the tipping point’ i.e. at which point, do the scales tip for a victim where this becomes the primary reason for them not wishing to pursue a prosecutorial pathway?
-Additionally, a robust process should be established to ensure that at each point in the criminal justice journey (i.e., point of report, criminal investigation process, transfer to court) a reassessment of need is undertaken to accommodate the changing needs of the survivor.
+- The impact of significant court delays on Outcome 16 to be monitored within forces and on a national basis to ascertain ‘the tipping point’ i.e. at which point, do the scales tip for a victim where this becomes the primary reason for them not wishing to pursue a prosecutorial pathway?
+Additionally, a robust process should be established to ensure that at each point in the criminal justice journey (i.e., point of report, criminal investigation process, transfer to court) a reassessment of needs is undertaken to accommodate the changing needs of the survivor.

-Report date: September 2024.
+Report date: October 2025.

 The research was co-produced by three police forces and three universities, who collaboratively designed the research and set objectives.
 The academic research team consisted of Dr Hayley Alderson, Professor Ruth McGovern, Dr Kausiki Sarma, Dr Claire Smiles (Newcastle University), Dr William McGovern, Dr Nikki D’Souza (Northumbria University) and Professor Geetanjali Gangoli (Durham University).
 For more information, please contact Dr Hayley Alderson, hayley.alderson@newcastle.ac.uk